Advertiser Disclosure

 Like the Cobalt Card, the Scotiabank Gold American Express® Card is known more for its keeper prowess than for its outstanding signup offers.
 You’ll earn 5x Scene+ points on eligible grocery and restaurant purchases, or 6x points at Empire grocery stores.

-Scene+ points are great for general travel expenses at fixed value, and along with the Scotiabank Passport® Visa Infinite* Card, the Scotiabank Gold American Express® Card is a top contender for a no foreign transaction fee travel card.
+Scene+ points are great for general travel expenses at fixed value, and along with the Scotiabank Passport® Visa Infinite* Card, the Scotiabank Gold American Express® Card is a top contender for a travel card with no foreign transaction fees.

 This latest offer runs through to January 2, 2025.